-- More than 20% absenteeism (12 lessons) may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.
-It is expected that students will attend all lessons.
+- If you miss more than 20% of your yearly lesson times (12 lessons) you will receive a 10% deduction from your final grade except for medical or extenuating circumstances in which case a doctor's letter may be required. - It is expected that students will attend all lessons and master classes.
 If a student cannot attend a class due to medical reasons or other extreme circumstances, it is necessary to give the instructor advance notice.
-If you do not inform the instructor in advance, you will not be able to make the lesson up. - You are expected to attend all student and faculty performances each semester. - Attendance of at least 4 Visitor In The Arts presentations per term is recommended. - Attendance at all music Visitor In The Arts presentations is mandatory. - Attendance at all noon hour student music recitals is expected. - Attendance at all professional-level classical music voice recitals and classical music choral concerts in Grande Prairie is mandatory.
-It is the student's responsibility to hand in a signed ticket stub or program, to this instructor, by the end of the school year. - Failure to attend these events will affect your final grade by at least 15% per missed event. - Attendance at all "field trip" events is mandatory. - Failure to attend these events will affect your mark by at least 35% per missed event. - All students who are absent from more than 20% of their lesson times (12 lessons), without a medical certificate, will be told to withdraw from this course.
-In such a case they will automatically receive a grade of DB (debarred).
+If you do not inform the instructor in advance, you will not be able to make the lesson up. - You are expected to attend all student and faculty performances each semester. - Students are required to attend 10 Fine Arts Department events over the course of the year.
+Concerts held at the College, Visitor In The Arts presentations (any discipline) and student performances that you are not involved in will qualify.
+Attendance at the Visitor in the Arts Music presentations is mandatory.
+Some community events will be accepted; check with your instructor in advance of the performance for approval.
+Attendance at 10 events will constitute 5% of your final mark in this course. - Attendance at all "field trip" events is mandatory.